agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 * Archaeopteryx, https://sites.google.com/site/cmzmasek/home/software/archaeopteryx

 **Computer Resources**
-* This lab will use McMaster's Virtual Machines for Archaeopteryx, see the demo on how to login using your MacID, otherwise all other steps are performed using any web browser.
+* This lab will use McMaster's virtual Windows servers, so you need to install and set-up [Microsoft Remote Desktop](https://uts.mcmaster.ca/services/teaching-and-learning/computer-labs/#tab-content-how-to-connect) on your personal computer.
+See the demo video on how to login using Microsoft Remote Desktop and your MacID.
-* You will be automatically logged out after 10 minutes of mouse inactivity.
-Use **CAFFEINE** to override the automatic log out – **REMEMBER TO LOG OUT MANUALLY AT THE END OF THE LAB**.
-* All files and work on the computers will be lost when you log out.
-Be sure to save your work elsewhere.
+* All files and work on the virtual servers will be lost when you log out.
+Be sure to save your work elsewhere (e.g., email yourself a copy).

 **Grading**
 * Questions are for your learning and are not graded